pink-gorilla/ui-pprint-frisk/README.md

 ## Demo

-Run `clojure -X:docs-run` to run goldly-docs with ui-gorilla.
+Run `clojure -X:docs` to run goldly-docs with ui-gorilla.
 This will run a web server at port 8080.